Advice on home learning

 - Any contact with their friends is positive.
 Like everything else this should be balanced.
 Little and often is perhaps most advisable but either way, it’s important they stay connected with friends and extended family too!

 - If you need your own time to chat or even have a little moan, which is perfectly okay, try to make sure it’s out of earshot of your child.

 It’s important that children engage with their friends during this time and that we provide opportunities for them to speak to other children of their own age.
-It is important that your child understands that everyone is at home at the moment and that they are not the only one missing out on school, going to the park or visiting family.
+It is also important that your child understands that everyone is at home at the moment and that they are not the only one missing out on playing with friends, going to the park or visiting family.

 - Older children are likely to be used to using social media platforms and may use these to talk to their friends, share experiences and support one another.